 Gameplay: Nintendo’s latest racer combines the elements of classic racing games like Wipeout and F-Zero to create a beautiful game that looks like a Star Wars podrace but without Jar Jar Binks.

-Why it rocks: Despite the slick graphics, the core of the game is a traditional racer.
+Why it rocks: Despite the slick graphics, the core of the cooperative game is a traditional racer.
 And there’s nothing better than trash talking on the couch during a high-speed race.

 1, 2, Switch

 Console: Nintendo Switch

 Gameplay: Go face-to-face in this battling duel game.
 You can either have an old fashion western shootout, have a dance-off, or play a tennis match.
 The point of the game is to outdo your competition and not focus on the screen, which probably gets weird when you play the cow milking contest.